carlosjhr64/martelo/README.md

 ## INSTALL:

-Tipically you would have a gits directory where you keep your projects, and your tasks.thor file would be found there.
+Typically you would have a gits directory where you keep your projects, and your tasks.thor file would be found there.
 These instructions do not allow for merging with existing tasks... sorry.
 But this is how I have things set up: